Which is the first National Park in India? Jim Corbett?

 • Driving after sunset is forbidden.

-• Visitors must not play transistors and tape recorders and turn down the volume of their phone and stereo.
+• Visitors must not play transistors or tape recorders, and must turn down the volume of their phones and stereos.

-• Blowing horns and driving above the limit are prohibited.
+• Blowing horns and driving above the speed limit are prohibited.

 • Guests are not allowed to cook in the park.
 Bringing alcohol and non-vegetarian food is not permitted.